katryl-yh/data_modelling_katrin_rylander_de24/exercises/exercise_2_2.md

 <img src = "../assets/v4_hospital_ex1_0.png" width=500>

 First Normal Form (1NF):
-✅ Each column must have atomic values (no multiple values in one column).
+✅ Each column must have atomic values (no multiple values in one column).<br>
-✅ Each row must be uniquely identifiable (i.e., have a primary key).
+✅ Each row must be uniquely identifiable (i.e., have a primary key).<br>
-✅ Each column must contain only a single type of data.
+✅ Each column must contain only a single type of data.<br>

 Second Normal Form (2NF):
-✅ The table is in 1NF.
+✅ The table is in 1NF.<br>
-✅ No partial dependency: Every non-key attribute must be fully dependent on the entire primary key (not just part of it).
+✅ No partial dependency: Every non-key attribute must be fully dependent on the entire primary key (not just part of it).<br>

 WHY?

-- The HospitalDepartment, HospitalDoctor, and DepartmentDoctor tables use composite primary keys, and all non-key attributes depend on the full key.
+- The HospitalDepartment, HospitalDoctor, and DepartmentDoctor tables use composite primary keys, and all non-key attributes depend on the full key (3NF trivially)
 - No column is only dependent on part of the primary key.

+hospital_id -> name, address (depends on the address, if in the field address we put together: street, no, city, postal code) department_id -> name doctor_id -> name

 Third Normal Form (3NF):
-✅ The table is in 2NF.
+✅ The table is in 2NF.<br>
-✅ No transitive dependencies: Non-key attributes should only depend on the primary key and not on another non-key attribute.
+✅ No transitive dependencies: Non-key attributes should only depend on the primary key and not on another non-key attribute.<br>

 WHY?